The Walter O. Evans Fellowship for the Study of Slavery or Race

 Funding Information

 Fellows will be awarded in the amount of $8,000 per month for four months to cover the costs of travel, accommodations, and other living expenses.
-An additional travel budget of up to $5,000 may be awarded if the project would benefit from research at another repository with vital complementary materials; this research would take place directly following the fellowship period at Yale.
 Fellows’ funding will be awarded at the beginning of the fellowship.
 All fellows are responsible for paying taxes related to the receipt of their fellowship.

 Application Requirements